programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

 If you're familiar with XML this will be like mother's milk to you.
 If you're not you might prefer a format like Turtle.
 But the advantage here is that in creating my RDF/XML I can use the usual tools available with XML, like dedicated XML editors and parsers, to check that my RDF/XML is correct.
 If you're not an XML person I recommend Turtle.

-Whatever you are looking to represent with linked open data, we suggest that you find an existing ontology and use it, rather than try to write your own.
-The main page here has [a list of some of the most popular vocabularies](http://semanticweb.org/wiki/Main\_Page.html](http://semanticweb.org/wiki/Main_Page.html).
+When we looked at ontologies earlier I suggested you have a look at the examples from [the Music Ontology](http://www.musicontology.com/docs/getting-started.html).
+I hope they didn't put you off.
+Have a look again now.
+This is still complicated stuff, but do they make more sense, or at least the Turtle examples?

-One of the most approachable is Friend of a Friend, or FOAF.
+One of the most approachable ontologies is Friend of a Friend, or [FOAF](https://en.wikipedia.org/wiki/FOAF_(ontology)).
 This is designed to describe people, and is, perhaps for that reason, fairly intuitive.
 If, for example, you want to write to tell me that this course is the best thing you've ever read, here is my email address expressed as triples in FOAF:

     @prefix foaf: <http://xmlns.com/foaf/0.1/> .